haimatrix99/ai-hackathon-2025/README.md

 # AI Hackathon 2025

-The code for Human in the Loop video can be found in this directory.
-It's setup as a monorepo-style project, with `frontend` and `backend` directories.
-The `frontend` directory contains a Next.js application which allows you to interact with agent via a chat interface.
-The backend contains a LangGraph agent which powers the core functionality of the stockbroker.

 ## Deployment

 Agent is publicly accessible through two interfaces:

 1. API:

-   > The Cloud API for the agent is publicly accessible at the following base URL: `https://ai-hackathon-2025.vercel.app/api`
+   > The Cloud API for the agent is publicly accessible at the following base URL: `https://ai-hackathon-2025.vercel.app`

 2. Web-based Chat Interface:
    > To go along with the API, we've also deployed this web-based chat interface for agent.